ibm-cloud-docs/cloud-pak-integration/getting-started.md

 Check the box verifying you have read the license agreements.
 Click **Install**.

-The namespace you use for installation of the Platform Navigator should match the name you set for the project.
+The namespace you use for installation of the Platform UI should match the name you set for the project.

 ## Next steps
 {: #next}

-Once the installation completes, click **Offering Dashboard** to open the Platform Navigator.
+Once the installation completes, click **Offering Dashboard** to open the Platform UI.

-You can also discover the host URL for the Platform Navigator with the following command.
+You can also discover the host URL for the Platform UI with the following command.

 `oc get route -n ${NAMESPACE} ${NAMESPACE}-navigator-pn -o json | jq -r .spec.host`

 The full URL will then resemble "https://(project-name)-navigator-pn.(cluster-name).(region).containers.appdomain.cloud".

-The Platform Navigator home page offers the ability to create instances of the various components.
+The Platform UI home page offers the ability to create instances.

-See the full documentation in [IBM Documentation](https://www.ibm.com/support/knowledgecenter/SSGT7J_20.3/welcome.html){: external}.
-See **Capability deployment.**
+See the full documentation in [IBM Documentation](https://www.ibm.com/docs/en/cloud-paks/cp-integration){: external}.
+See **Deploying instances.**

 ## Known limitations